Zer0Leak/LeakFlow/docs/context/modules/plugins-base.md

   (one trace per `1/rate` s); honors the cooperative stop token.
 Drives the live phase in tests/CLI without hardware.
 It does not stamp `capture.sample_rate_hz`;
   add that as explicit user metadata when the trace sampling rate matters.
+- `AppSrc`: application-fed live source.
+Instead of reading a file or device, the application supplies frames — via a producer callback (pull mode) or `push_frame` (push mode); each frame is an aligned set of buffers routed to `src_0..src_{n-1}` and emitted in one firing (shared vector clock, like `Sync`).
+Declares itself live.
+It is the generic seam for feeding external data (folders of `.h5` captures, hardware, generated frames) into a pipeline without a per-dataset source element.
+See the AppSrc Contract below.

 Element-specific descriptor data, including pads, properties, stamped metadata, and suggested user metadata, lives in each element source file through